An exquisite balance

 A lucky few of us, though, are at home both when we're at work and when we're at play and everywhere in between; we've aligned our economic selves with the other parts of our selves (Schedule C filers and business owners note: when it gets harder and harder to distinguish between personal and business expenses, you are accomplishing something that is very good medicine for most people).

-all shiny and fresh, we feel good on all accounts: we're happy to be back at work because there are so many exciting things to look forward to, and to accomplish, in the coming year, just as we're happy to have had wonderful time off with family and fewer accomplishings to check off the old list.
+So as we climb back into the saddle after our time off, and as we stare at a brand spanking new year ahead of us, all shiny and fresh, we feel good on all accounts: we're happy to be back at work because there are so many exciting things to look forward to, and to accomplish, in the coming year, just as we're happy to have had wonderful time off with family and fewer accomplishings to check off the old list.
 Both are good; both are in balance; both feed the other; both make our world go 'round.

 If you are lucky enough and smart enough to get to that lofty state (methinks it takes both), then retirement takes on an entirely different meaning.
 Indeed, for those few who find the balance described above, the whole idea of a cliff retirement (i.e., the kind of retirement where one day you're working full time and the next day you're never going to work again for the rest of your life) looks risky, fraught with peril and just plain ol' out of balance.
 Why come to think of it, it could even kill ya!